Iran Electronics Industries: Current status

 It provides products and services for both the Iranian government and the public.
 IEI is considered as the largest electronic conglomerate in Iran.
 It is an ISO 9000 company.
 Its products meet international military standards.

+2026 Iran War

+During the 2026 Iran war facilities of IEI were targeted by airstrikes to destroy the Iranian defense industry.

 Motto

 The company's motto is "Forging Ahead Daily".

 Activities

 Military radar equipment manufactured by Iran Electronics Industries (IEI).

 Point-to-point military information processors produced by Iran Electronics Industries (IEI).

 Military telecommunication monitoring equipment produced by Iran Electronics Industries (IEI).

 The company currently maintains six subsidiaries which are each responsible for operational scopes in high-tech fields.

 The subsidiaries and their respective industries are: